 - Expressive Arts and Design (EAD)

-When your child/children begin their nursery journey with First Steps they are assigned a key worker.
-The key worker will be your first point of contact and will be there to comfort and reassure you and your child.
-They will be responsible for all your child’s care and emotional needs.
-During the settling in sessions they will complete a care plan with you and continue to monitor the child’s progress.
+When your child/children begin their nursery journey with First Steps they are assigned a key person.
+The key person will be your first point of contact and will be there to comfort and reassure you and your child.
+They will be responsible for all your child’s care and individual needs.
+During the settling in sessions they will complete an all about me and assessment form with you and continue to monitor the child’s progress.